 Do I need a grant?

 You will usually require a grant of probate or letters of administration if there are any significant assets held in the deceased sole name.
 The most common assets that someone would hold in a sole name are property and bank accounts.

-Property in the sole name of the deceased will always requires probate, the same goes for properties held as tenants in common.
+Property in the sole name of the deceased will always requires probate, this is often also the case for properties held as tenants in common.
 Probate will be needed for the share of the property held by the deceased if it is not being inherited by the surviving owner.

 Bank accounts when over the institutions threshold will require probate.
 Each institution has a different threshold for what they will release without probate.
 Depending on the value of assets held with them they may transfer control of the assets to the executor without asking for probate if it is a small amount.
 These thresholds are always lower when there is no will and in those cases you are more likely to be asked for letters of administration.